Plumsail/forms-docs/SharePoint/how-to/grid-advantages.rst

 .. title:: Grids in Plumsail Forms for SharePoint

 .. meta::
-   :description: How to design complex and responsive forms
+   :description: Flexible container, allows you to place fields and controls side by side, control how many columns a row has, and adjust it dynamically based on screen size

 How to design complex and responsive forms with grids in Plumsail Forms for SharePoint
 ==========================================================================================